henck/rtf-html-php/README.md

 ## How to use it

-Include the file rtf-html-php.php somewhere in your project.
+Include the file `rtf-html-php.php` somewhere in your project.
 Then do this:

     $reader = new RtfReader();
     $rtf = file_get_contents("test.rtf"); // or use a string
     $result = $reader->Parse($rtf);

-The parser will return TRUE if the RTF was parsed successfully, or FALSE if the RTF was malformed.
+The parser will return `true` if the RTF was parsed successfully, or `false` if the RTF was malformed.

 If you’d like to see what the parser read (for debug purposes), then call this (but only if the RTF was successfully parsed):